TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Introduction/Index.rst

     service class :php:`TYPO3\CMS\Core\Service\AbstractService`.

-    In comparison, for additional information on what the core usually understands as "casual" service class, see the :ref:`coding guidelines. <t3cgl:services>`
+    In comparison, for additional information on what the core usually understands as "casual" service class, see the :ref:`coding guidelines. <cgl-services>`

 The whole services API works as a registry.
 Services are registered